kazupon/vue-validator/README.md

 ```

 ## valid
-The `valid` keep the validation result of validator in the `vue-validator` component.
+The `valid` keep the validation result of validator.

 The `valid` keep two types validation result.